CerberusChaos/Starknet-Dapp-Template/README.md

 ### Open Source Contributions

 We welcome and encourage community contributions to this project.
 If you encounter issues or have good suggestions, feel free to open an issue.

+🌟 Created a StarkNet project using our template?
+We're excited to share your work with the global StarkNet community!
+Simply email us your project name and GitHub link, and we'll feature your project in our README and on Discord.
+This is a great opportunity to increase your project's visibility and join our vibrant StarkNet community!